pyOpenSci/python-package-guide/tests/run-tests.md

 with a `@nox.session` decorator.
 Notice that within the decorator you declare the versions of python that you wish to run.

-To run the above you'd use the command where `--session`.
-You may also see people using the shortcut for session `-s`.
+To run the above you'd execute the following command, specifying which session with `--session` (sometimes shortened to `-s`).
 Your function above is called test, therefore the session name is test.

 ```
-nox -s test
+nox --session test
 ```

 ### Nox with conda / mamba